• Home

 Federal Reserve Chairman Jerome Powell

 With President Trump’s focus squarely on Iran at present, Jerome Powell and the U.S. Federal Reserve are getting some respite from the Oval Office’s attention.
-It’s a couple of weeks until the next Federal Open Market Committee (FOMC) meeting, but investors already appear to be convinced what the group’s next move will be.
+It’s a couple of weeks until the next Federal Open Market Committee (FOMC) meeting, but investors already appear convinced of what the group’s next move will be.

 Furthermore, it seems that the rate cuts the likes of President Trump and Treasury Secretary Scott Bessent have been requesting are out of the picture entirely at the next meeting, as far as traders are concerned: The remaining 2.6% are pricing in a hike of 25 basis points.